-Demonstrate acquisition and application of Athletic Training (AT) knowledge, skills and abilities.
-The competencies and proficiencies are now curriculum standards: See 2020 Curriculum standards for MAT (Appendix E).
+Students will demonstrate acquisition and application of Athletic Training (AT) knowledge, skills and abilities at the master's degree level.
+The educational standards are listed as objectives and outcomes in required athletic training courses.
+The competencies and proficiencies are now curriculum standards: See 2020 Professional Standards for MAT (Appendix F).